Skip to main content

 • If it was given to you the right way

-• If it gave you at least 90 days notice before the rent increase takes effect
+• If it gave you at least 90 days notice before the rent increase takes effect, or 60 days before the hiring charge increase takes effect

-• Whether the notice correctly states the amount of rent you currently pay and accurately states the increased amount
+• Whether the notice correctly states the amount of rent or hiring charge you currently pay and accurately states the increased amount

-When looking at whether the rent increase is too high, VCAT will consider:
+When deciding whether a rent increase is too high, the VCAT member will look at:

-• The state of repair of the caravan
+• The state of repair and general condition of the site and the caravan park

-• Any facilities or services that you provide, rather than the caravan or park owner
+• Any facilities, services or improvements that you provided rather than the park or caravan owner – for example, garden maintenance, or appliances or fittings

-• Any change in the rent and condition of the property or facilities since the start of your residency or site agreement and since the last rent increase
+• Any changes in the rent and the condition of the site or facilities or services since the start of your residency agreement and since the last rent increase

 • The number of rent increases (if any) in the last 24 months and the amount of each of those increases